 (a) A chief law enforcement officer shall report annually to the board summary data regarding the investigation and disposition of cases involving alleged misconduct, indicating the total number of investigations, the total number by each subject matter, the number dismissed as unfounded, and the number dismissed on grounds that the allegation was unsubstantiated.

-(b) Beginning July 1, 2021, a chief law enforcement officer, in real time, must submit individual peace officer data classified as public and submitted using encrypted data that the board determines is necessary to:
+(b) Beginning July 1, 2021, a chief law enforcement officer, in real time, must submit individual peace officer data classified as public data on individuals, as defined by section 13.02, subdivision 15, or private data on individuals, as defined by section 13.02, subdivision 12, and submitted using encrypted data that the board determines is necessary to:

 (1) evaluate the effectiveness of statutorily required training;

 (2) assist the Ensuring Police Excellence and Improving Community Relations Advisory Council in accomplishing the council's duties; and

 (3) allow for the board, the Ensuring Police Excellence and Improving Community Relations Advisory Council, and the board's complaint investigation committee to identify patterns of behavior that suggest an officer is in crisis or is likely to violate a board-mandated model policy.

 (c) The reporting obligation in paragraph (b) is ongoing.
 A chief law enforcement officer must update data within 30 days of final disposition of a complaint or investigation.